Long-CLIP: Unlocking the Long-Text Capability of CLIP: Method

 where $PE(pos)$ represents the positional embedding for the $pos_{th}$ position and $\alpha$ is a ratio between $0$ and $1$, determining whether the interpolated positional embedding for the $pos_{th}$ position is closer to its preceding or following position.

 In this specific task, the straightforward strategy of linear interpolation may not be the most suitable approach.
 This is because the majority of training texts are likely to be considerably shorter than 77 in the original CLIP model.
-As a result, the lower positions have been well-trained and can effectively indicate absolute positions.
-On the other hand, the higher positions have not received sufficient training and can only provide a rough estimation of relative positions.
+Therefore the lower positions have been well-trained and can effectively indicate absolute positions, while the higher positions have not received sufficient training and can only provide a rough estimation of relative positions.
 Consequently, the cost of interpolating the lower positions is much higher compared to interpolating the higher ones, as doing so is more likely to disrupt the well-established representation of absolute position.

 Therefore, instead of performing full interpolation with a fixed value, we choose to retain the embedding of the top 20 positions, which aligns with the effective length identified in our experiment.
 As for the remaining 57 positions, we apply interpolation using a larger ratio denoted as $\lambda_{2}$.
 This process can be mathematically formulated as follows: